ilazoja/Loopatron/UI/README.md

 **Config**

-[Loopatron.json](Loopatron.json) has various config options such as setting the max sample rate of the output and setting the directories.
+[Loopatron.json](Loopatron.json) has various config options such as setting the max sample rate of the output and setting directories.